Oolong Tea vs. Green Tea: Is One Healthier Than the Other?

 Just like the argument between loose leaf tea and tea bags, it's really all about personal preference.
 When it comes down to it, drinking tea should be a pleasurable experience.
 Whether you prefer the mild, varied flavors of oolong or the sharper, more full-bodied flavor of green tea, you should love what you drink.
 Make sure to choose high-quality teas to get the most out of the flavor and health benefits of these two teas.

-Give both oolong and green tea a try and stick to whatever you like best or feel free to mix it up with different teas.
+Pour yourself a few cups of oolong tea and green tea to find what you prefer.
+Stick to whatever you like best or feel free to mix it up with different teas.
 In the end, you'll still get an amazing array of health benefits that will help you live a long life.

 You might like...